waigania13/carmen/docs/addresses.md

       are all valid examples of supported addresses.
     - The `properties.carmen:addressnumber` is a parallel array to the coordinates array found at `geometry.coordinates`.
-This means that the lengths must be the same and that the address number of a given element within this array shares the coordinate with the element in the parallel geometry array.
-For example the number at `properties.carmen:addressnumber[0]` has its corresponding coordinate at `geometry.coordinates[0]`.
+This means that the lengths must be the same and that the address number of a given element within this array will have the same element position as the coordinates in the parallel geometry array.
+For example the number at `properties.carmen:addressnumber[0]` has its corresponding coordinates at `geometry.coordinates[0]`.
 - `geometry.type`
     - REQUIRED: A geojson `MultiPoint` type
+    - CAN be a `GeometryCollection` but if so it must follow the rules of defined in the [Combined Features](#combined-features) section of the document. `GeometryCollections` cannot follow the format as in the example above.
     - As per above, the `geometry.coordinates` array must be parallel two, and equal in length with the `properties.addressnumber` array.
-    - CAN be a `GeometryCollection` but if so it must follow the rules of defined in the [Combined Features](#combined-features) section of the document. `GeometryCollections` cannot follow the format as in the example above.

 ### Interpolation Lines

 Interpolation lines allow the user to search for addresses that do not have a specific known point representation.
-For more information and background on what interpolation is, visit [What is Interpolation](http://wiki.gis.com/wiki/index.php/Geocoding#Address_interpolation)
+For more information and background on interpolation, visit [What is Interpolation](http://wiki.gis.com/wiki/index.php/Geocoding#Address_interpolation)

-Like address points, interpolation lines should be clusterd into features that share geographic proximity, like street name, and a max length metric.
-[PT2ITP](https://github.com/mapbox/pt2itp) is one tool that will generate this data from scratch.
-[CENSUS TIGER](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) data can also be converted into this format and used with few modifications.
+Like address points, interpolation lines should be clusterd into features that share geographic proximity and like street names.
+- [PT2ITP](https://github.com/mapbox/pt2itp) is a tool that will generate this data given a road network and address points.
+- [CENSUS TIGER](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) data can also be converted into this format and used with few modifications.

+Below is a compilation of the previous three address-like data formats (points, interpolation, & intersections) combined into the single, more optimized indexing format.
+The only significant difference being the `geometry.type` being a `GeometryCollection` and the double nesting of each of the address-like property values.

 ```JSON
 {